galminyana/galminyana.github.io/Assignment05-1.md

   ```
 ##### Let's do a break in the debugging...
 ...to check every register and stack contents, for everything looks as it should.
-As had to blindly `stepi` by two instructions, need to ensure that values for the registers are the ones that should be for the analysis being done until now:
+As had to blindly `stepi` by two instructions, need to ensure that values for the registers are the ones that should be for the analysis being done until now.
+All are correct:

-- RAX : 0x3b
+- **RAX** : `0x3b`

 ```asm
 (gdb) info registers rax